| Read Time: 9 minutes |

 Related Read: Can You Sue Your Brokerage Firm?

-The investment loss attorneys at The Law Offices of Robert Wayne Pearce, P.A., have helped countless investors over the last 40 years recover the losses from their investment accounts that were caused by broker negligence or misconduct.
-The firm has extensive experience with Lincoln Financial Securities cases, and Attorney Pearce is committed to seeing that those responsible for the losses you have suffered are held fully accountable.
+The Law Offices of Robert Wayne Pearce, P.A., has helped countless investors over the last 45 years recover losses from their investment accounts that were caused by broker negligence or misconduct.
+The firm has extensive experience with Lincoln Financial Securities cases and has recovered over $175 million for defrauded investors nationwide.
+Attorney Pearce is committed to seeing that those responsible for the losses you have suffered are held fully accountable.

 Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.